tkiratsous/epmware-docs-home/docs/guides.md

 4. Practice with example scripts

 ### For Integration Engineers
+1. Install EPMware using **On-Premise Installation Guide**
-1. Start with **Agent Installation Guide** - Prerequisites
+2. Follow **Agent Installation Guide** - Prerequisites
-2. Install and configure the agent on target servers
+3. Install and configure the agent on target servers
-3. Set up application-specific configurations
+4. Set up application-specific configurations
-4. Configure scheduled tasks for continuous operation
+5. Configure scheduled tasks for continuous operation
-5. Test connectivity and monitor logs
+6. Test connectivity and monitor logs

 ### For API Developers
 1. Begin with **REST API Guide** - Authentication